LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: System design

 \textit{We evaluate the end-to-end effect of remounting variation on system performance in the evaluation in {\bf Sec.~\ref{sec:benchmark}} and show that the system is able to operate effectively across remounting sessions.}

 {\bf Inter-user.} Beyond temporal and remounting variability, another critical factor is how cardiac signals vary across different individuals.
 Inter-user variability reflects intrinsic physiological differences that affect how hearables and smartphones capture the signals.
-To assess this, we analyzed recordings collected from 6 randomly selected subjects from our human subjects study using the same hearable device (in-ear mic from the wireless earbuds).
-Details of the population are described in {\bf Sec.~\ref{sec:population}}.
+To assess this, we analyzed recordings collected from 6 randomly selected subjects from our human subjects study using the same hearable device (in-ear mic from the wireless earbuds). \rr{We describe in {\bf Sec.~\ref{sec:population}} details of the population and note that all participants provided informed written consent prior to any data collection.}

 As shown in Fig.~\ref{fig:scg_diversity} across all three cardiac signals, there is substantial waveform morphological diversity.
 Quantitatively, the waveform similarity exhibited low correlations 0.31 for the ear-based cardiac sounds, and essentially no similarity of 0.03 $\pm$ 0.24 and -0.03 $\pm$ 0.36 for the SCG and GCG waveforms respectively (Table~\ref{tab:variability1}).
 The fiducial points' distance standard deviations for both the SCG and GCG were in the range 13-30~ms, which is larger than that exhibited within a single individual which was 1-8~ms (Table~\ref{tab:variability2}).
 This suggests that mechanical event timing is highly individualized, reflecting differences in cardiac physiology.